pfsense/docs/source/releases/2-3-2-p1-new-features-and-changes.rst

 -  Added a field to CA/Cert pages for OU, which is required by some external CAs and users.
    `#6672 <https://redmine.pfsense.org/issues/6672>`__
--  Fixed a redundant HTTP “User-Agent” string in DynDNS updates.
+-  Fixed a redundant HTTP "User-Agent" string in DynDNS updates.
 -  Fixed the font for sortable tables.
 -  Added a check to verify if an interface is active in a gateway group before updating dynamic DNS.
--  Fixed wording of the “Reject leases from” option for a DHCP interface (it can only take addresses, not subnets.)
+-  Fixed wording of the "Reject leases from" option for a DHCP interface (it can only take addresses, not subnets.)
    `#6646 <https://redmine.pfsense.org/issues/6646>`__
 -  Fixed error reporting for SMTP settings test.
 -  Fixed saving of country, provider, and plan values for PPP interfaces
--  Fixed checking of invalid “Go To Line” numbers on diag\_edit.php.
+-  Fixed checking of invalid "Go To Line" numbers on diag\_edit.php.
    `#6704 <https://redmine.pfsense.org/issues/6704>`__
--  Fixed off-by-one error with “Rows to Display” on diag\_routes.php.
+-  Fixed off-by-one error with "Rows to Display" on diag\_routes.php.
    `#6705 <https://redmine.pfsense.org/issues/6705>`__
 -  Fixed description of the filter box on diag\_routes.php to reflect that all fields are searchable.